stream-bench/stream-bench/README.md

 **Note:** Work in progress.
 Feel free to leave github issues / pull requests if you encounter any issues!

 ## Steps to Reproduce the Experiments
-**Note:** Currently only the `ZeroShot` baseline on the `DDXPlus` dataset is implemented.
+**Note:** Currently only the baselines on the `DDXPlus` dataset is implemented.
 We are refactoring the code for other baselines and datasets.
 Stay tuned!

 ### Install Required Packages
 Run the following commands to install the requirements: